bonnici/node-steam-trash-bot/README.md

 		hmacSecret: 'random string used to encode usernames during export' };

 The bot will need to have Steam Guard enabled for 15 days before it will be able to respond to trade requests, and it may also need to own a game.
+Also to accept "offline" trade offers, [PhantomJS](http://phantomjs.org/) must be installed and set up.